hhoeflin/mkreports/docs/final/docs/code_blocks.md

 ```

-The code as an open code block before the output.
+The code as an open code block before the output.fib(5) = 5

-fib(5) = 5

 ---

 ## Tracking code (bottom-c)

-The code as a collapsed admoniton after the output.
+The code as a collapsed admoniton after the output.fib(6) = 8

-fib(6) = 8

 ??? code "Code"